-Figure 2.
+Figure 3.
 Ice date variability (standard deviation (SD) and mean first difference (Mean-diff) using a 30-year window and the full ice record for Suwa Lake (A) and Torne River (B).
-Visualization of a continuous wavelet transform using a Morlet wavelet for Suwa (C) and Torne (D) across the full time series.
+Visualization of a continuous wavelet transform using a Morlet wavelet for Suwa (C) and Torne (D) across the full time series, with warm colors indicating high spectral power and cool colors low power (right?).
 The time-averaged global wavelet transform showing power distribution across frequency with a dotted line showing the 95% level of significance over the entire records for Suwa Lake (E) and Torne River (F).